nimblehq/elixir-templates/README.md

 #### 2.2/ Phoenix project

-The Phoenix project could be either a Web project or API project.
+The Phoenix project could be either a Web or API project.

 - Web variant supports HTML and Webpack configuration.